bongiozzo/musica_mustdie/output/band_thalarion.md

 # Thalarion

+classic doom death metal band from Slovakia

-Дискография
+## Дискография

-"Black Raven (demo)" 1991, Death Doom
+### "Black Raven (demo)" 1991, Death Doom

-"Best Art (demo)" 1993, Death Doom
+### "Best Art (demo)" 1993, Death Doom

-"Behind The Door Of Sorrow (demo)" 1994, Death Doom "Towards The Obscure Slumberland (MC)" 1996, Death Doom "Dominion Unfound (demo)" 1996, Death Doom
+### "Behind The Door Of Sorrow (demo)" 1994, Death Doom

+### "Towards The Obscure Slumberland (MC)" 1996, Death Doom

+### "Dominion Unfound (demo)" 1996, Death Doom

-"Tales Of The Woods...
-Thus Was Written" 1998, Death Doom "Four Elements Misterium" 2000, Death Doom
+### "Tales Of The Woods...
+Thus Was Written" 1998, Death Doom

+1. ...And Pain Silently Sings
+2. Goddess Of Beauty And Wisdom Sleeps For Evermore (Mournful Ode To Lada)
+3. Diva Leaves Me...
+(In My Loneliness)
+4. Shadow-veiled Nayanna (She Reveals To Me Every Night)
+5. ...Through The Sleeping Nightland
+6. Sonnet Of My Grief
+7. Where The Twilight Dwells Forever...
+8. Beyond The Incantations Of The White Queen
+9. Perun's Thunder Of Revenge Will Storm Aloud
+10. Kania (My Vampiric Bride)

+Thalarion "Tales Of The Woods...
+Thus Was Written" was recorded & mixed at Exponent Studio, Hlohovec, Slovakia, during the cold month of March MCMXCVIII.
+Engineered by Roman Slavik and Tomas Kmet.
+Produced by Thalarion and Tomas Kmet.
+Digitally mastered at Ossisounds by Bjarke Ahlstrand.
+Executive producers: Michael H. Andersen & Bjarke Ahlstrand.

+All lyrics written by Juraj Grezdo, except "Sonet Of My Grief" written by Elizabeth B. Browning.
+All music composed, arranged & performed by Thalarion.

+Band photo by Angelika Schlosserova.
+Logo design by Peter Gergel.
+Cover artwork by Robert Toman.
+Lay-out / graphic design by Bjarke Ahlstrand.

+Thalarion:
+Juraj Grezdo - Vocals & Keyboards.
+Juraj Schlosser - Rhythm, Lead & Acoustic Guitar.
+Peter Bartakovic - Bass Guitar.
+Peter Schlosser - Drums.

+### "Four Elements Misterium" 2000, Death Doom

+01. Cold Waters Of Turbulent Torrents
+02. A Herald Of Sorrow & Wretchedness
+03. A More Than Fiendish Malevolence
+04. Icon Of Hopelessness
+05. Almost Forgotten Empire
+06. Where The Sloes Mature
+07. Carnival
+08. A Staircase To My Soul
+09. In April We Wept

+Recorded and mixed during September & October 1999 at Exponent Studio, Slovakia.
+Engineered by Roman Slavik & Sanchez.
+Mixed by Tomas Kmet & Roman Slavik.
+Produced by Tomas Kmet & Thalarion.
+Pre-mastered October 1999 at Station Master, Slovakia, by Tomas Kmet & Juraj Schlosser.
+Digitally mastered & edited April 2000 at Myretuen, Denmark, by Tue Madsen.
+Executive Producers: Michael H. Andersen & Bjarke Ahlstrand.

+All lyrics by Juraj Grezdo & Nela Horvathova.
+All music composed, arranged and performed by Thalarion.

+Band photo by Mr. Babka.
+Cover artwork by Juha Vuorma.
+Lay-out & design by Bjarke Ahlstrand.

+Peter Schlosser - Drums, Tambourine & Chinese Wind.
+Peter Bartakovic - Bass Guitar.
+Nela Horvathova - Vocals.
+Juraj Schlosser - Rhythm, Lead & Acoustic Guitar.
+Juraj Grezdo - Vocals, Keyboards & Old Slovak Pipe.
+Concluding vocals on "A Staircase To My Soul" by Roman Slavik.

-"Tunes Of Despondency" 2002, Death Doom
+### "Tunes Of Despondency" 2002, Death Doom

+1. 911 - As The War Raged
+2. My Bitter Overstrain
+3. Tunes Of Despondency
+4. A Tatrastream Romance
+5. Tatyana
+6. My Weakness
+7. Confined
+8. The Endless Cacophony
+9. Fly Away

-"Hellium" 2004, Death Doom
+### "Hellium" 2004, Death Doom

+01 Intro - Enter The Hellium 0:54.64
+02 Helliotica 4:05.73
+03 Witch Dance 4:50.50
+04 Quest 5:13.61
+05 Singer In The Mist 4:08.53
+06 ...And My Journey Continues 4:05.27
+07 Revealing The Sarnath 4:20.32
+08 The Way Of King 3:21.40
+09 I Am ...
+4:47.59
+10 Realm Of Perfect Visions 3:53.40
+11 Said The Dreamer 5:02.72

 ## Отношения с другими группами